osmlab/osm-wayback/README.md

 # osm-wayback
 <!-- [![Build Status](https://travis-ci.org/mapbox/osm-wayback.svg?branch=master)](https://travis-ci.org/mapbox/osm-tag-history) -->

 Creates a [RocksDB](//rocksdb.org) key-value store of each version of OSM objects found in OSM history files.
-This history index can then be used to augment GeoJSON files of OSM objects to add a `@history` property that includes a record of all _previous_ edits.
+This history index can then be used to augment GeoJSON files of OSM objects to add a `@h` property (history) that includes a record of all _previous_ edits.

 :rocket: Final goal is to create historic geometries for each intermediate version of an OSM feature.